MihaiHMO/VSDhdp/README.md

 The OpenLane/TritonRoute is using Maze Routing with algos like Lees' Algorithm - the goal is to find :
 	- the shortest path from a _source_ connection to a _target_ connection.
 	- lest number of routing bends
+The routing is done in 2 steps: Global routing wich is like a guideline and Detailed Routing which will generate the wiring.

-At this stage is Routing DRC and parasistic extraction.
+At this stage is Routing DRC and parasitic extraction.

 ### Final steps for RTL2GDS